Quarterly Report of the Chief Executive Officer of ARPANSA - October to December 2018

 During the quarter, a licence was issued to ARPANSA to operate a medical linear accelerator.
 See the ‘Significant applications and licencing activities’ section of this report for further information.

 Radiation Health and Safety Advisory Council

-The minutes of the meeting are on ARPANSA’s website at www.arpansa.gov.au/rhsac.
-The next meeting is in Melbourne on 7-8 March 2018.
+The minutes of past Council meetings are on ARPANSA’s website at www.arpansa.gov.au/rhsac.
+The next meeting is scheduled for March 2019 in Melbourne.